EVERSE-ResearchSoftware/EVERSE-ResearchSoftware.github.io/content/news/2026-02-03-2nd-GAM/index.md

 *CH-1211 Geneve 23 (Switzerland)*

 ## Agenda
-The meeting agenda is avaiable in the (Indico site)[https://indico.cern.ch/event/1597083/]
+The meeting agenda is available in the [Indico site](https://indico.cern.ch/event/1597083/)